Key: 1=Archbishop’s Apartments; 2=Great Hall; 3=Western Lodgings; 4= Eastern Court; 5=Paddock

 - NHLE 1070757 – Palace Cottages and remains of gatehouse adjoining

-Grade 1 buildings are regarded as being of exceptional interest, sometimes considered to be internationally important; nationally only 2.5% of listed buildings are Grade 1 – to have four located within its complex underscores the Palace’s extraordinary significance to England’s cultural heritage.
+Grade 1 buildings are regarded as being of exceptional interest, sometimes considered to be internationally important; nationally only 2.5% of listed buildings are Grade 1 – so to have four located within its complex underscores the Palace’s extraordinary significance to England’s cultural heritage.

 The ground beneath the listed buildings is scheduled and a Grade 2 listed wall surrounds the whole site.